-- Plenty of things to do in the surrounding area, ideal if you want an adventure holiday or lots of sightseeing.
+- Plenty of things to do in the surrounding area, ideal if you want an adventurous Vietnam family holiday or lots of sightseeing.

 - Lots of restaurants to choose from across many world cuisines, ideal if your kids aren’t a fan of local food.